JESSIE – BIRTH MOM

 “I knew I wanted her to have everything; a stable home with stable parents.
 I realized I couldn’t do it by myself.
 I wanted her to know how loved she was.
 And that she wasn’t a burden.
 I didn’t want her to go through the regret phase,” said Jessie.

 She flipped through a couple of introductory books of families who were waiting to adopt a baby.
-When she saw a snapshot of the Kramer’s life, she knew this was the family.
+When she saw a snapshot of Julie, Kevin, and Eli, she knew this was the family.

 “Right away there was a really strong connections.
 They were perfect.”

 “It was an unbelievable call, when New Life called (with news that Jessie had selected them).
-Eli (their 6-year-old son) ran around our neighborhood trying to tell neighbors the news,” said Julie Kramer.
+Eli (their 6-year-old son) ran around our neighborhood trying to tell neighbors the news,” said Julie.

-The Kramer’s had struggled with years of infertility and had numerous miscarriages.
-They turned to New Life after a number of people at their church referred them to the adoption agency.
+After struggling with years of infertility and numerous miscarriages, Julie and Kevin turned to New Life after a number of people at their church referred them to the adoption agency.